 Helpful Tips, Tricks, & Equipment

 - If you'd like to add onion to your One-Pot Spaghetti, you may start out the recipe by cooking 1 cup of diced onion in a tablespoon or two of oil for 5 minutes or until tender.
 Then add the beef to the pot and proceed with the recipe.

 - As previously mentioned, I like adding extra ingredients to my store-bought marinara for a boost of flavor.
 However, if you wish to make this recipe with a regular ol' jar of spaghetti sauce or marinara and NO extra herbs/spices/flavorings, your meal will still turn out just dandy.

 - On the other hand, if you'd like to swap crushed tomatoes for jarred marinara sauce, feel free to do so.
 I recommend doubling the tomato paste and the balsamic vinegar, tasting the sauce, and then adjusting the dried herbs and seasonings as desired, since crushed tomatoes are not already seasoned.
 Also, I'd allow the sauce to cook for a few minutes -- thereby allowing the flavors to develop -- before stirring in the broth and the pasta and proceeding with the recipe.

-- I mix some Better Than Bouillon beef base into water for the extra liquid in this recipe.
+- I mix some organic Better Than Bouillon beef base into water for the extra liquid in this recipe.
 You could use real beef broth instead.
 Or even chicken broth.
 Or even water.
 I just think using broth instead of water gives this recipe a deeper flavor.

 - I actually swirl the broth around my empty marinara jar before dumping it into the pot to make sure I get every last bit of sauce!

 - You can use two teaspoons of an Italian Seasoning herb blend in place of the individual dried herbs.

-- If necessary, adding a bit of sugar to the sauce will cut the acidity of the tomatoes.
+- If necessary, adding a bit of sugar (or grated carrot!) to the sauce will cut the acidity of the tomatoes.